ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Gond blinked, rubbing his eyes.
 When he looked again, the scout was already disappearing over the far crest, having passed them by completely.

-*Whatever Maera said about this place being protected...* Gond shook his head, unsettled.
+*Whatever Maera said about this place being protected…* Gond shook his head, unsettled.
 He'd seen enough in his years as a mercenary to know when something wasn't natural.
 But protected or not, they couldn't rely on it forever.

 He hurried down the bluff.